awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/pyspark-application-package.md

 # PySpark Application Package

-A construct to package your PySpark application with its dependencies and upload it to an Amazon S3 bucket.
+A PySpark application packaged with its dependencies and uploaded on an S3 artifact bucket.

 ## Overview